Estuary

 Hevo Data - ETL Tool

-Hevo Data is a cloud-based ETL/ELT service that allows users to build data pipelines with ease.
+Hevo Data is a cloud-based ETL/ELT service that allows users to build data pipelines easily.
 Launched in 2017, Hevo provides a low-code platform, giving users more control over mapping sources to targets and performing simple transformations using Python scripts or a drag-and-drop editor (currently in Beta).
-While Hevo is ideal for beginners, it has some limitations when compared to more advanced ETL/ELT tools.
+While Hevo is ideal for beginners, it has some limitations compared to more advanced ETL/ELT tools.

 Pros